Skip to content

 He wept, and in the reflection of his tears I saw he saw me.

-Since then, even on days I fall short,
+Since Tokyo, even on days I don’t see him,